6 tips to managing kids & sweets & raising healthy eaters

-But I’m not advocating for the free-for all approach either.
-Somewhere there must be a balance between total free access and 100% restriction.
+But I’m not advocating for the free-for-all approach either.
+There must be a balance between total free access and 100% restriction.
 But where do you find that balance?
-It’s tricky, and also depends on your child’s personality and family dynamics.
-Here are a few tips that should help you decide on your family’s rules for sweet-management:
+It’s tricky and also depends on your child’s personality and family dynamics.

 1. Regularly include dessert or sweet foods.
 It doesn’t have to be daily, but it’s ok to have sweets a few times per week.
 This way, they don’t become the highly coveted “forbidden food.”